gioblu/PJON/documentation/error-handling.md

 }
 ```

-Now inform the bus to call the error handler function in case of error:
+Now inform the instance to call `error_handler` in case of error:
 ```cpp
 bus.set_error(error_handler);
 ```